 If you have a power meter, you can test the effectiveness of this strategy.
 Watch what happens to your power output when you’re struggling and shift into a harder gear.
 Chances are, you bog down in that gear and your power output stays just about the same as it was before, if you’re lucky.
 Instead, try shifting into an easier gear the next time you find yourself in a similar situation.
 You’ll likely notice that revving your cadence boosts your power output.
 It may be difficult to maintain this elevated level for long, but it’s often enough to get you through that rough spot without getting dropped.

-In the long run, increasing the range of cadences you can use effectively is a good idea.
-Here is a workout that will help prevent you get more comfortable with high-cadence pedaling, and improve your maximum sustainable power… so maybe you won’t get into that almost-getting-dropped situation in the first place.
-This workout will get you accustomed to pedaling faster with some FastPedal drills, and then you will progress into SteadyState intervals that will accumulate time at an intensity just below your lactate threshold power.
+In the long run it is a good idea to increase the range of cadences you can use effectively.
+The following workout will help you get more comfortable with high-cadence pedaling, and improve your maximum sustainable power… so maybe you won’t get into that almost-getting-dropped situation in the first place.
+This workout will get you accustomed to pedaling faster with some FastPedal drills, and then you will progress into SteadyState intervals that will accumulate time at an intensity around your lactate threshold power.
 These intervals will help you ride at a higher sustainable pace for the group rides, so you may not even have to use the cadence trick described above!

 Here’s the 60-75 minute workout: